robertbetts/nuropb_gw/README.md

 # NuroPb Gateway

-Library providing a TCP(WebSocket) gateway to the Nuropb service mesh.
-The Library leverages the [Tornado](https://tornadoweb.org) asynchronous networking framework, which can also be used as a template for other TCP connection handlers.
+A library providing a WebSocket(TCP) gateway for the Nuropb service mesh.
+The library leverages the [Tornado](https://tornadoweb.org) asynchronous networking framework, which can also be used as a template for other TCP connection handlers.

 Consumers are applications and services external to the service mesh, and